 Make sure to properly wash it to remove any pesticides and cut it into pieces before feeding it to your glider and you’re good to go!
 You can also consider giving them cherry tomatoes instead, these are very small and quite an ideal size for your tiny glider to hold in their tiny paws.

-This is always a good thing to ask because there are quite a few seeds that are very dangerous to eat.
-Luckily, the seeds of tomatoes do not pose any threat to your furry friend.
+As far as the seeds go, they do not pose any threat to your furry friend.
 The seeds are very small so they do not pose a choking hazard and do not contain anything harmful.

 There are reports that sugar gliders will avoid the seeds and instead start throwing them at each other, so beware of that…